-Manuscripts should be presented in the following order: (i) title page, (ii) abstract and key words, (iii) text, (iv) acknowledgements (removed for double blind review), (v) references, (vi) appendices, (vii) figure legends, (viii) tables (each table complete with title and footnotes) and (ix) figures.
+Manuscripts should be presented in the following order: (i) title page, (ii) abstract and key words, (iii) text, (iv) funding, (v) conflicts of interest, (vi) authorship, (vii) references, (viii) appendices, (ix) figure legends, (x) tables (each table complete with title and footnotes) and (xi) figures.
 Footnotes to the text are not allowed and any such material should be incorporated into the text as parenthetical matter.

 As articles are double-blind reviewed, material that might identify authorship of the paper should be placed in a title page and uploaded as a supplementary file not for review.

 The title page should contain (i) the title of the paper, (ii) the full names of the authors, each author's highest abbreviated qualification(s) and APD or NZRD status, (iii) details of author contributions, (iv) each person's position title and address of the institution(s) at which the work was carried out,(v) and the full postal and email address, facsimile and telephone numbers of the author to whom correspondence about the manuscript should be sent.

 The title should be short, informative and contain the major key words.
 Do not use abbreviations in the title.
 A short running title (less than 50 characters) should also be provided.